 These educators help us pick up new skills outside the classroom.
 Some help unlock our hidden talents.
 Others help us be better versions of ourselves.

-The National Instructors & Coaches Association helps support and celebrate these coaches and instructors.
+The National Instructors & Coaches Association (NICA) helps support and celebrate these coaches and instructors.
 They may teach different skills to different people, but they all have one thing in common: Demonstrating kindness while they teach.

 Let’s meet some of them who have taken their mentoring duties to the next level.

 Piloxing: Being a #kakspiration!

 “The thing is, I really love my job,” Rasidah laughs as I ask her about her challenges as a piloxing instructor.

 Piloxing, a combination of pilates, boxing and dance, is a group-based high intensity cardio workout.
 It has been gaining popularity in Singapore due to its accessibility regardless of age, gender, and fitness background.

 Rasidah Caudal, 45, has been teaching piloxing for the past eight years.
 She is also a lecturer for the American Council on Exercise (ACE), where she helps certify fitness instructors.